Pharma-analyst-Dakshil/clinical-trial-analysis/README.md

 # clinical-trial-analysis
-Analysis of COVID-19 clinical trials using Python
+Analysis of Clinical trials using Python